-What is Internal Rate of Return (IRR)?
+What Is Internal Rate of Return (IRR)?

-Internal rate of return is used to evaluate the attractiveness of a project or investment.
-If the IRR of a new project exceeds a company’s required rate of return, that project is desirable.
+Based on IRR, a company will decide to either accept or reject a project.
+If the IRR of a new project exceeds a company’s required rate of return, that project will most likely be accepted.
 If IRR falls below the required rate of return, the project should be rejected.

 You can use the following formula to calculate IRR: